IFC is one of the world’s largest implementers of Blended Concessional Finance for private sector operations.

 The use of blended finance allows IFC to fill financing gaps by addressing market barriers and attracting private sector investments to areas of strategic importance with high development impact.
 As pioneering projects, when successful, blended finance investments pave the way for other investors and help create markets.
 With increased interest in the use of blended concessional finance in transformative projects, IFC pays particular attention to its ability to measure project outcomes and impact.
 Read more about IFC’s Anticipated Impact Measurement and Monitoring (AIMM) system.

-From fiscal year 2010 to 2020, IFC has deployed $1.6 billion of concessional donor funds to support 266 high-impact projects in over countries, leveraging $5.8 billion in IFC financing and more than $6.8 billion from other private sources.
+From fiscal year 2010 to 2022, IFC has deployed $3.1 billion of concessional donor funds to support 369 high-impact projects in over 50 countries, leveraging $17.2 billion in additional financing.